Interference of Clocks: A Quantum Twin Paradox: Discussion

 \section{Discussion}

-An experimental realisation requires atomic species that feature a large internal energy splitting, suggesting typical clock atoms like strontium (Sr) with optical frequencies $\Omega$ in the order of hundreds of THz.
+A realisation of quantum-clock interferometry in a twin experiment requires atomic species that feature a large internal energy splitting, suggesting typical clock atoms like strontium (Sr) with optical frequencies $\Omega$ in the order of hundreds of THz.
 The proper-time difference is a property of the interferometer geometry and is enhanced for large splitting times $T$ and effective momentum transfers $\hbar k$.
-Besides large-momentum-transfer techniques \cite{Parker18,Kovachy15}, this calls for atomic fountains in the order of meters~\cite{Dickerson13,Overstreet18, Hartwig15} or the operation in microgravity~\cite{Barrett16,Becker18}.
+Besides large-momentum-transfer techniques \cite{Parker18,Kovachy15}, this calls for atomic fountains in the order of meters~\cite{Dickerson13,Overstreet18, Hartwig15} and more or the operation in microgravity~\cite{Barrett16,Becker18}.

 To observe a full drop in visibility and its revival, the accumulated time dilation in the experiment needs to be in the order of femtoseconds.
 In the example of Sr, this can be achieved for $T=\SI{325}{ms}$ and $k=1200 \keff$, where $\keff = 1.5 \times 10^{7}\, \text{m}^{-1}$ is the effective wave number of the magic two-photon Bragg transition.
 At the magic wavelength~\cite{Katori03} of $\SI{813}{nm}$, the differential ac-Stark shift of the two clock states vanishes to first order, such that the beam splitters act equally on the two internal states and hence leave the clock unaffected.
 Increasing $T$ and by that $\Delta \tau$, one should observe a quadratic loss of visibility as a signature of which-path information, assuming this loss can be distinguished from other deleterious effects.
 Indeed, times up to $T = \SI{350}{ms}$ and $k=580\keff$ induce a visibility reduction of 10\%.